Creating this simple roasted eggplant recipe

-So it’s no surprise that in the winter months, we enjoy warm roasted vegetables, great cheeses, and legumes.
-Things that are mostly healthy, but not so healthy that you loose 3 pounds just by looking at it.
+So it’s no surprise that in the winter months we enjoy warm roasted vegetables, great cheeses, and legumes.
+Things that are mostly healthy, but not so healthy that you lose 3 pounds just by looking at it.

 For example, organic baby eggplants are creamy and lack that tannic taste you can sometimes get with bigger eggplants.
 And using fresh and not pre-crumbled goat cheese makes this dish extra creamy.